 We do our short-term trading through Robinhood, which offers free trades.
 But we keep our long-term portfolio within TD Ameritrade.
-It charges $6.95 per trade and has no minimum account size.
+It offers commission-free trades and has no minimum account size.

-Two other good choices are Ally Invest, which charges $4.95 with no minimum account size, and Vanguard, which will make your trades for $7 and also has no minimum.
+Two other good choices are Ally Invest, which also offers commission-free trades with no minimum account size, and Vanguard (also no fees and no minimum).